 with the exception of national holidays.

 Please Check In: For information, safety and security reasons, all visitors are asked to check in at the Reed Education Center.
 We also ask that you leave your pets at home because we are an active research facility and an environmental protection site.

-For boat visitors, we have a floating dock where you may tie up your canoe, kayak or dinghy for the duration of your visit.
+For visitors coming by boat, we have a floating dock where you may tie up your canoe, kayak or dinghy for the duration of your visit.
 Motorized boats more than 15 feet long are not permitted, so please anchor out and come ashore by dinghy if you have a larger vessel.
 You may also launch a non-motorized canoe or kayak from the dock to explore our water trails (see below).

 What Can You Do Here?

 In addition to exploring the trails, you can participate in a wide range of organized activities for all ages and interest levels!
 Check out our Calendar of Events to see a monthly listing of all offerings, or follow the links below specific event listings.